JoshuaBurt1/SpeciesTracker-NodeJS/README.md

 # Additions: <br>
 add blog code to forum <br>
+show all with pagination, 4 highest rated by morphology show in row -> on click other high rated photos <br>
-search bar -> at right of index partial <br>
+search bar, order by: species, family, order, class, by time, alphabetic, location, usage/nutrition/toxicity -> at right of index partial <br>
-large image view, separate wiki link <br>
+coordinates beside location, google map with all locations -> on click of "toad" <br>
+sub rows in one column ie. location and time sighted - add via picture taken time<br>
+scientific name (genus & species) under name